How To Replace Your Old CMMS Solution (Ridiculously Simple Guide)

 Removing duplicate data.
 If you’ve gathered data from multiple sources, there is a high chance you have some overlapping data you can remove.

 Set a standard naming conventions.
 Most CMMS solutions allow you to use pre-made naming conventions that are based on simple numerical codes or just create your own.

-Our guidance for naming standards in Limble is to name everything clearly and logically – the names should be clear enough so that even a front-line operator would know what the asset is.
+Our guidance for naming standards in Limble is to name everything clearly and logically – the names should be clear enough so that even a front-line operator would know what the asset data is.
 So instead of an abbreviation like CH-01 use something such as Chiller-01.

-Having clear asset names with clear numeric identifiers is the best way to ensure all data is easily readable, searchable, filtered, and ordered.
+Having clear asset tracking names with clear numeric identifiers is the best way to ensure all data is easily readable, searchable, filtered, and ordered.

 Now that you gathered clean data and decided which naming standards you want to use, the next step is to enter that data into your new CMMS.